andreafabrizi/DNSProxy/README.md

 * having few issues caching on ClouFlare-alike caches (304 not showing anymore ? want more of them).
 * everything works as usual: caching is lazy, CURL follows redirects (301, I want less of them)
 * other thought and implementations pending
+* added IETF references
+* fixed NS/CNAME answers (C) and resolver script (PHP)
+* multiversion PHP, depending on hosting provider (due to slightly different implementation of print(), some headers, random css, substantial differences between h1/h2, etc).
+* about to add DOH and H2 in some way

 Version 1.01 - March 2017:
 * going back to either threads or vfork...